 Hallasan National Park, South Korea

 Fun fact: -san means mountain in Korean, so it’s actually redundant to say ‘Hallasan Mountain’.
 Hallasan National Park is a UNESCO World Heritage Site and the highest mountain in South Korea.
 I would be lying if I said it wasn’t a tough hike.
 I am pretty athletic but it was rough for me.
 However, I am from a very flat Florida and my friends that live in the mountains breezed through it!
-You will hike an hour or 2 up steps in a dense forest and when you make it out it is literally one huge clearing!
-The hike is far from over as you still have to go to the top where there is a crater!
+You will hike an hour or two up steps in a dense forest and when you make it out it is literally one huge clearing!
+The hike is far from over as you still have to go to the top where there’s an ice-blue crater!
 Plan for Hallasan to take up an entire day of your trip.

 One of the most memorable parts of my time in SK is the day we rode bikes to Udo (-do means island in Korean).
 You can rent bikes on the mainland and catch the ferry to Udo early in the day so you have the whole day to explore.
 There are amazing beaches, scooters for rent and funny penis-men statues all over the island (you will understand when you see them).
 The one place you must eat for lunch is the peanut butter burger place.
 You will wait forever for your food but it’s totally worth it!
 Make sure to catch a ferry back in time to watch the sunset at…